UniDB-SOC/UniDB/README.md

 1. Prepare datasets.
 2. Download pretrained checkpoints (We are working as quickly as possible to organize all the chechpoints and results).
 3. Modify options, including dataroot_GT, dataroot_LQ and pretrain_model_G.
-4. Choose a model to sample (Default: GOUB): test function in `codes/models/denoising_model.py`.
+4. Choose a model to sample (Default: UniDB): test function in `codes/models/denoising_model.py`.
 5. `python test.py -opt=options/test.yml`

 The Test results will be saved in `\results`.